MiemieMethod/bedrock-docs/docs/refs/data-driven/blockception/entity/behavior/components/look_at_target.md

 //// define
 `look_distance`：<samp>number</samp>

-- The distance in blocks from which the entity will look at.
+- The distance in blocks from which the entity will look at this mob's current target.

 ////